muhammadshoaib7766/linux-user-management-backup-tool/README.md

 Success: User 'testuser' added to group 'developers'.
 ```

-### Backup a Directory
+### Screenshot

-Select option `6` and enter the absolute path of the directory.
+---

-The script creates a ZIP archive with a timestamped filename.
+### 6. Backup a Directory

-Example:
+Creates a ZIP archive of a selected directory.
+The backup filename includes the directory name and a timestamp.

 ```text
 Enter the absolute path of the directory to backup: